GlabMarcel/facial-expression-trigger/README.md

     python src/main_gui.py
     ```
 3. The main window appears.
 Click **"Start"** to begin webcam capture and detection.
-4. (Recommended First Step) Click **"Calibrate"** and carefully follow the instructions displayed in the application window (likely printed in the terminal or overlaid on the video) to calibrate the thresholds for "Mouth Open" and "Eyebrows Raised".
+4. (Recommended First Step) Click **"Calibrate"** and carefully follow the instructions displayed (in the terminal or overlaid on the video) to calibrate the thresholds for "Mouth Open", "Eyebrows Raised", **and "Smile"**.
+The sequence is typically: Neutral -> Open Mouth -> Raise Brows -> Smile. *(Updated)*
-5. Click the **"Edit"** button next to an expression (e.g., "Mouth Open").
+5. Click the **"Edit"** button next to an expression (e.g., "Smile").
-6. In the dialog window, select the desired action (e.g., "Press: Space" or "Hotkey: Copy (Ctrl+C)") from the dropdown list.
+6. In the dialog window, select the desired action (e.g., "Type: :)") from the dropdown list.
 7. Click **"OK"** to save the selected action for that expression.
 8. Perform the calibrated facial gestures.
-The status indicators in the GUI should turn green when a gesture is detected, and the configured action should be triggered once per detection (when changing from inactive to active).
+The status indicators in the GUI should turn green when a gesture is detected, and the configured action should be triggered once per detection.
 Use another application (like a text editor) to observe the triggered actions.
 9. Click **"Stop"** to pause detection.
 10. Close the window to exit the application.
 Resources will be released automatically.

 ### Future Work / TODO

-* Add more expressions (Wink, Smile, Head Nod/Shake).
+* Add more expressions (Wink, Head Nod/Shake).
-* Implement more robust trigger mechanisms (e.g., gesture must be held).
+* Implement more robust trigger mechanisms (e.g., gesture hold time).
-* Improve calibration routine (visual feedback, statistics like median).
+* Improve calibration routine (visual feedback, better statistics like median, single gesture recalibration).
-* Enhance action configuration (custom text input, custom hotkey capture - considering accessibility).
+* Enhance action configuration (custom text input via accessible means, custom hotkey capture - considering accessibility).
 * Add mouse control actions.
-* Improve GUI (layout, themes, help).
+* Improve GUI (layout, themes, help section).
 * Packaging for distribution (PyInstaller).